AML Policy

 2. Ensure that employees and agents of the Transact Bridge have appropriate resources and are well trained to address questions regarding the application of the program in light of specific facts.

-3. Be responsible for regulatory reporting, as prescribed under the government of India guidelines, Suspicious Transactions.
+3. Be responsible for regulatory reporting, as prescribed under the government of India guidelines, suspicious transactions.

 Internal Control/Audit